ceciliestilling/CDS_VIS/self-assigned_project/README.md

 'cds_vis_proj_analysis.py' is used for the analysis.
 The data is split in test and train and the labels are then created from the folders made in 'cds_vis_proj_subfolders_div.py'.
 The model is loaded an initialized and trained.
 Outputs are saved in 'out' folder

-#### OBS!
+## Usage (reproducing results)
+To run the downloader script through terminal write: python3 src/cds_vis_proj_downloader.py

+To run the subfolder script through terminal write: python3 src/cds_vis_proj_subfolders_div.py

+To run the analysis script through terminal write: python3 src/cds_vis_proj_analysis.py

+Also see requirements.txt

+## Discussion of results
 The data is not very balanced which is messing with the results.
 One might improve the model by duplicating some of the data.
-#### The results are really bad.
+The results are really bad.
 This might be because the dataset is not balanced.
 It could also be that one should not judge a movie by its poster!

-## Usage (reproducing results)
-To run the downloader script through terminal write: python3 src/cds_vis_proj_downloader.py.
-To run the subfolder script through terminal write: python3 src/cds_vis_proj_subfolders_div.py.
-To run the analysis script through terminal write: python3 src/cds_vis_proj_analysis.py.
-Also see requirements.txt